sarken/docs/front_end_coding/case-study-the-blurb.markdown

 * *Classes are nested.* That is, CSS rules from the classes on an outer HTML tag will be inherited by an inner tag, as long as they aren't overridden.
 * A class is only declared on the outermost element that needs it.
 That is, we have work blurb and then the class blurb is inherited all the way down; we don't ALSO declare, for instance, `<p class="blurb datetime">`.
 We just declare `<p class="datetime">` and let it inherit the blurb class from above.
 * *We use headings with the `landmark` class and the `title` attribute to label otherwise unlabeled sections of HTML.* These are not displayed with the default CSS rules but are available to screenreaders and other special browsers to help with navigation.

+The structure of blurbs should be changed only with extreme caution!
+Everything about the display can be reorganized (and in fact the blurb can be skinned pretty easily by our users), but the HTML should not be altered.

+#### Reasons for the Structure

+Among other reasons, this structure means it is easy for a piece of software to accurately count the number of items (blurbs) shown in an index.
+Each new item —- work, index, page region -— is announced by a heading, so users know what information is attached to what title.
+As a result, a list of headings summarizes the entire index page.

+For example, a screenreader user may:

+1.  enter search query <kbd>tag: bab5 het long</kbd>
+2.  jump to the <kbd>Work List</kbd> landmark heading
+3.  hear <samp>"list of 17 items"</samp>
+4.  hear <samp>heading level 4 "fic title"</samp>
+5.  list headings level 4
+6.  jump to item 4 and select title link

+This markup, which counts, groups, and names data, allows both linear and non-linear interactions.
+This means the page makes sense if you read it top to bottom, makes sense if you read parts of it out of context, and helps you jump around.
+Without this way of writing pages, it's hard to give alternative access technologies the kind of spatial interaction that a visual, mousing browser affords.

+### The Blurb Display

+As noted above, while the HTML structure of the blurb is incredibly important and should not be altered unless the actual content and purpose of the blurb changes, the display, which is governed entirely by CSS, is much more flexible.

+Here you see two different examples of the work blurb from the AO3, one using the default CSS and one using a skin, which have some of their fields mapped to the blurb diagram to help give you the idea.